e-koch/VLA_Lband/16B/pipeline4.6.0_custom/README.md

 * `EVLA_pipe_restore.list` - add parameters for test imaging
 * `EVLA_pipe_restart_lines.py` - Changed some script names to use the line versions.
 * Both restart scripts - Added test imaging scripts to the end.
 These are skipped if the `test_imaging` is `False`.
+* Added `EVLA_pipe_fake_flagall.py` when running the split MS pipelines.
+This calculates the input flag statistics only, since all deterministic flagging is performed prior to splitting.
+Setting these parameters is necessary for other portions of the pipeline, though.

 Project Specific Changes
 ========================